LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on November 13, 2015
+Last updated on December 28, 2015

 This file is part of Logtalk <http://logtalk.org/>
 Copyright 1998-2015 Paulo Moura <pmoura@logtalk.org>